jonascript/htmlgoddess/packages/@htmlgoddess/templates/README.md

-# HTMLGoddess Site Templates
+# @htmlgoddess/template

-This is a package of starter templates for HTML Goddess sites
+A package of starter templates used in HTML Goddess CLI.

+All templates work any vanilla (reset) css files that target plain HTML elements.

 ## Templates
+- Basic - The barebones template.
-- Blog
+- Blog - A starter blog template.

 ## Todo
-- Gallery
+- Gallery Template
-- Barebones
+- Emergency Site Template